bigrobsf/websocket-chat/README.md

 #### Store Connected Clients

 Let’s create an object that will track clients as well as a variable we can increment to identify each client.
-Type these before the `wsServer.on()` event listener:
+Type these two lines before the `wsServer.on()` event listener:

 ```javascript
 let count = 0;